dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T895: Social security lacks flexibility for unique needs.
+### T895: Social security is a one-size-fits-all approach that may not address unique challenges.

 |Support|
 |---|